 Jane Austen's Welsh Ancestry.

-In 2007 Professor Claire Lamont, of Newcastle University, gave an excellent lecture, 'Living in Ruins: Jane Austen and the Monasteries', to the Annual General Meeting of the Jane Austen Society.
+In 2007 Professor Claire Lamont, of Newcastle University, gave a lecture, 'Living in Ruins: Jane Austen and the Monasteries', to the Annual General Meeting of the Jane Austen Society.
 As I listened, I recalled coming across a reference to an ancestor of Jane's who had enriched himself as one of Henry VIII's agents for the disposal of monastic fabric.
-John Scudamore of Holm Lacy, Herefordshire (d.1571) was Jane's 8-greats-grandfather, in the Brydges line.
+John Scudamore of Holm Lacy, Herefordshire (d.1571) was one of Jane's 8th-great-grandfathers, in the Brydges line.
 In a recently-published work, 'Tudor Political Culture' (CUP, editor Dale Hoak), WJ Tighe in the chapter 'Country into Court, Court into Country' writes:

 An earlier version of this article was printed in the Jane Austen Society's News Letter.